aio-libs/aiozmq/docs/core.rst

       .. note::

-         Returned subscriptions includes only ones that has been subscribed via :meth:`ZmqTransport.subscribe` call and does not includes subscribtions that has been done to zmq_sock before create_zmq_connection has been called.
+         Returned subscriptions include only ones that has been subscribed via :meth:`ZmqTransport.subscribe` call and do not include subscribtions that have been done to zmq_sock before :meth:`ZmqEventLoop.create_zmq_connection` call.

       :raise NotImplementedError: the transport is not *SUB*.